robholmes/protractor-cucumber-chrome/README.md

-# docker-php-fpm
+# protractor-cucumber-chrome
-Basic base image running PHP-FPM
+Base image for running Protractor tetst with Cucumber and Chrome.